 This list profiles the environmental, conservation, consumer and general government bills that the Kentucky Resources Council is supporting, opposing, and tracking during the 2020 General Assembly Regular Session.
 This year is a "long" session, and began on January 7, 2020, with a scheduled adjournment of April 15.
-Due to health concerns, the General Assembly adjourned until March 17, and will not meet on March 13 and 16.
+The General Assembly has adjourned until April 1, when it will meet for one day and then adjourn until April 14-15, when it will reconvene to consider any vetoes before adjourning sine die.

-This wrap-up is complete through end of legislative day March 12th, 2020.
+This wrap-up is complete through end of legislative day March 26th, 2020.